Disc for concrete: the choice depends on the diameter and marking. Wheels for dry and wet cutting

 • drainage efficiency;

-• amount of water circulation;
+• the amount of water circulation;

 • nozzle adjustment;